quickfeed/cm/README.md

-# cm
+# Course Management Tool

-Course Management Tool
+The course management tool (CM) is designed for teaching staff to manage course material in the different course repositories.